slusa/gulp-monster/README.md

 ` npm install `

-Also add ` .jshintrc ` file next to the ` gulpfile.js ` because this file is needed to correctly run all gulp tasks.

-# Run project
+## Run project

 ` gulp watch `

-# Below there is general files and directories view:
+## Below there is general files and directories view:

 ```
 gulp-monster/